 “Actually,” I said, irritated, “they aren’t papers at all.
 I chose to do a series of poems instead.”

 “You write poetry?” he sneered in amazement.
 I wasn’t sure that anyone could sneer in amazement until I heard his tone.
 It was really interesting.
 But I was irritated.
-I didn’t answer.
+I glanced at him, drank my milk, and didn’t answer.
 I thought, You’ll certainly never see any of it.

 He asked what the emblem was that Nancy wore on her sweatshirt.
 More sneering.

 “That’s the school mascot,” I replied.